 The Hydra Project has decided to again attempt to solve this problem collaboratively.
-Training projects thus far have included HydraCamp in several flavors and on several continents, workshop pre-conferences at code4lib, DLF, Open Repositories, and other places, and internal development conferences.
-Members of the hydra and blacklight development communities have started engaging with the free "for women and their friends" RailsBridge Ruby on Rails curriculum, and recently offered a standing room only RailsBridge pre-conference at code4lib 2013.
+Training projects thus far have included HydraCamp in several flavors and on several continents, workshop pre-conferences at code4lib, DLF, Open Repositories, and other public events, and internal development conferences.
+Members of the Hydra and Blacklight development communities have started engaging with the free "for women and their friends" RailsBridge Ruby on Rails curriculum, and recently offered a standing room only RailsBridge pre-conference at code4lib 2013.
 Code4lib 2013 also saw the first Blacklight workshop taught explicitly for people who had just finished a RailsBridge intro workshop.
 Our strategy is to leverage the existing successful model of RailsBridge training, and to build open curriculum around digital library topics on top of the RailsBridge content and in the RailsBridge style.
-This has already proven to be a successful strategy, and this talk will share some of the benefits the hydra community, and individual institutions who have adopted hydra, have experienced from taking this approach.
+This has already proven to be a successful strategy.
+This talk will share some of the benefits the hydra community, and individual institutions that have adopted hydra, have experienced from taking this approach.
 A learning community moving forward together will transform to meet the challenges of the future.

 Drawing on their experiences in corporate, academic, and community-based training, the authors discuss the ways that training can address these issues, lower stress and uncertainty, and forge the long-term connections that sustain our communities and repositories.